AILab-CVC/VideoCrafter/README.md

-# VideoCrafter：a toolkit for text-to-video generation and editing
+# VideoCrafter：a Toolkit for Text-to-video Generation and Editing

 ### 1. Base Model: Generic Text-to-video Generation